imRCS/laravel_crm/README.md

 - And you're good to go!
 Just use this url to go to the website: http://127.0.0.1:8000

-after that ou may have to add users manually.
+After that you may have to add users manually.
-These are the credentials of the default admin user:
+These are the credentials of the default admin user (if it exists in the database):
 E-Mail Address: administrador@mail.com
 Password: 12345678